ciebaisf2017/Lab/w09/d04/morning/README.md

 #### Once you master bind, call, and apply, you also will have no master!

 ## Setup
 You will be doing your work in the provided script.js file.
-Complete all problems.
-We will review at 10:00.
+Focus on `bind` first, but try to complete all problems.

 ## Assignment
 Today we will be looking at 3 new methods in Javascript - `bind`, `call`, and `apply`.
 Not only are these the Deathly Hallows of JS, they are very useful methods for object oriented programming, and are often the subject of job interview questions!
 We will see these again, but let's take a first stab at this stuff.